-5 Tips for Making the Jello Poke Cake
+Tips on Making Jello Poke Cake

-- Fold in the flour gradually.
-To keep the batter light and airy, fold the flour in slowly and gradually with a baking spatula.
+- Fold in the flour gradually: To keep the batter light and airy, fold the flour in slowly and gradually with a baking spatula.
 If you mix it too vigorously, the cake will fall flat.

-- Adjust the jello color and flavor for each event.
-This cake can be prepared for everything from Christmas (think: raspberry or cherry jello and green sprinkles on top) to a casual springtime BBQ (think: lemon and lime jello and fresh fruit on top!).
-There are endless combinations you can play around with – go wild!
+- Adjust the jello color and flavor: The cake flavor can be changed to make so many different variations.
+Pair a fruit with a matching jello color and you can go anywhere from Christmas-themed (think: raspberry or cherry jello and green sprinkles on top), to a casual springtime BBQ (think: lemon and lime jello and fresh fruit on top!).

 Storing Leftover Cake

-Other Jello Cake Recipes to Try
+More Jello Cake Recipes

 - Strawberry Jello Cake Dessert – Creamy, no-bake jello cake